Stafford: Other manufacturing

-Private service industries based in Stafford include TopCashback.
+Services

 The public sector provides much local employment, with Staffordshire County Council, Stafford Borough Council and Staffordshire Police all headquartered in the town.
-Stafford Prison, County Hospital and Beacon Barracks are other sources of public-sector employment.
+Stafford Prison, County Hospital and MOD Stafford are other sources of public-sector employment.

-The town was home to the computer science and IT campus of Staffordshire University, along with Beaconside campus, which housed the Faculty of Computing Engineering and Technology and part of the Business School.
+The town was home to the computer science and IT campus of the University of Staffordshire, along with Beaconside campus, which housed the Faculty of Computing Engineering and Technology and part of the Business School.
 These have all been transferred to Stoke-on-Trent.
-The only block of Stafford University left in use is the School of Health in Blackheath Lane, which teaches medical nursing.
+The only block of the University of Staffordshire left in use is the School of Health in Blackheath Lane, which teaches medical nursing.
 The main Stoke campus lies about 18 mi to the north.

-The Guildhall Shopping Centre in the centre of town offers over 40 retail outlets, several empty at present.
+The Guildhall Shopping Centre in the centre of town offered over 40 retail outlets; it has since closed.
 The three superstores around the main town centre were joined by two others in 2018.

+The Stafford Railway Building Society was established in 1877.
+It rebranded and changed its name to the Stafford Building Society on 1 March 2024 and has its head office in the town centre.